Richard Ray Farrell: Life and career

-I Sing The Blues Eclectic (2011) contained twelve original tracks, and was his most commercially profitable to date.
+His next release, I Sing The Blues Eclectic (2011), contained twelve original tracks.
 In 2013, Farrell issued At Cambayá Club, a live album with Farrell providing guitar, harmonica and vocals throughout.
 Shoe Shoppin’ Woman (Blue Beet, 2014) is his most recent offering, and contained cover versions of Elmore James' "Wild About You", and Snooks Eaglin's "If I Could".

 Farrell's favorite statement is "The blues will never die because it's not a fad, it's more a way of life."